nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Utility Features
 ### Clearing all entries : `clear`

-Clears all student entries from the system, and resets the studentID count to S00001.
+Clears all student entries from the system, and resets the studentID to S00001.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 This action is irreversible.
 All student entries will be deleted permanently.